bladeacer/portfolio/src/pages/posts/vim.md

 You can find plenty an emulation of Vim Motions in popular text editors like VS Code, but there are differences between using Vim Motions in another text editor and using vim itself.[^4]

+However, they are made with the same underlying principles.

 ### Why this key bind for that motion?
 Vim itself followed along with the evolution of keyboards.
 It used to be